 Do you buy travel insurance before you go on a trip?
-It surprised me that a large number of travellers that I’ve talked to do not buy travel insurance, because this has always been one of those pre-trip must-dos, something ingrained in me from travelling with my family.
-I’ve also had the chance to speak with some travel insurance experts on a TV series to learn more about travel insurance, and I am convinced that this is necessary expenditure.
+It surprised me that a large number of travellers that I’ve talked to do not buy travel insurance, because I’ve always considered it one of my pre-trip must-dos, something ingrained in me from travelling with my family.
+I’ve also had the chance to speak with some travel insurance experts when I was featured on a TV series to learn more about travel insurance, and I am convinced that this is a necessary travel expenditure.

-Beyond habit, my need to buy travel insurance stems from my own personal experiences travelling – I like to think I’m a pretty sensible traveller all around, but let’s face it, shit happens whenever, wherever, and travel insurance has helped save my ass (and my wallet) enough times that I decided to get an annual plan so I wouldn’t forget to ensure I had travel insurance coverage no matter how last minute my trip was.
+Beyond habit, my need to buy travel insurance stems from my own personal experiences travelling – I like to think I’m a pretty sensible traveller all around, but let’s face it, shit happens whenever, wherever.
+Travel insurance has helped save my ass (and my wallet) enough times that I decided to just get an annual plan so I wouldn’t forget to ensure I had travel insurance coverage no matter how last minute my trip was.

 No one wants shitty things to happen to them when they travel, but here are a couple of times I was quite glad to have my travel insurance on hand to cover some of my losses.
 I’ve been quite lucky that most of my claims are fairly minor and I hope it stays that way.